NiMouh/discord_exfiltration/README.md

 #### Why is it difficult to solve?

 One of the biggest challenges in detecting data exfiltration via Discord is the fact that all communication is encrypted.
 When data is sent to a webhook, Discord uses HTTPS (HTTP over TLS), which means that the data is encrypted during transmission.
-This encryption makes it impossible for most network security devices, such as firewalls and Deep Packet Inspection (DPI) systems, which analyse individual packets to identify suspicious content, to directly inspect the content of the traffic.
-So, although it is possible to see that there is communication with Discord, it is not possible to analyse or filter the content of the data sent due to encryption, which makes this channel an ideal vehicle for exfiltrating data undetected.
+This encryption makes it impossible for most network security devices, such as firewalls and Deep Packet Inspection (DPI) systems, which analyze individual packets to identify suspicious content, to directly inspect the content of the traffic.
+So, although it is possible to see that there is communication with Discord, it is not possible to analyze or filter the content of the data sent due to encryption, which makes this channel an ideal vehicle for exfiltrating data undetected.

 Firewalls and SIEM systems based on fixed rules face a critical limitation here.
 Without access to the encrypted content of the packets, these systems can only monitor basic metadata, such as the destination IP address, the port, and the volume of data.
 However, as Discord is widely used and permitted on many corporate networks, this traffic appears legitimate and doesn't immediately raise suspicions.